jacerniello/productivity-extension/README.md

 # simple-productivity
-## A simple productivity extension meant to block and add usage timers to distracting websites
+## A simple productivity extension meant to block websites and add usage timers for breaks.

 ### Goal statement